AhmedAbdulrahmann/Product-Sales/README.md

 - Dashboard.png - A snapshot of the dashboard for quick reference.

 # Requirements
+- Microsoft Excel: the dashboard uses Power Query and slicing, so it is recommended to use Excel 2021 .
+- Microsoft PowerBi: the dashboard uses Power Query and slicing, so it is recommended to use PowerBi 2025 .
-- Microsoft PowerBi: The dashboard uses pivot tables and slicers, so PowerBi or later is recommended.
+- Microsoft PowerBi: the dashboard uses pivot tables and slicing, so it is recommended to use SQL 2025 .

 # License
 This project is open-source and available under the MIT License.

-If you’re interested in developing this kind of dashboard and/or analyzing your data, please don’t hesitate to get in touch – it would be great to exchange opinions, and I’d like to hear what is done in this area by other specialists! 🙌

 # Linkedin
 https://www.linkedin.com/in/ahmed-abdelrahman-57b32b342/